fl0v/retracker/docs/ANNOUNCEMENT_FLOW.md

   - **NOT scheduled** - queued immediately via `QueueEligibleAnnounces()`
   - Only queued if `ShouldAnnounceNow()` returns true (forwarder never seen hash OR NextAnnounce is due)
   - Rate limiting applied when queue fill >= threshold
-  - Throttling: limits to top N forwarders when queue fill >= throttle threshold
+  - Throttling: limits to N forwarders when queue fill >= throttle threshold (random selection)
+  - Max limit: `max_forwarders_per_announce` caps forwarders even when not throttling (default 100)
 - **Re-announcing Logic** (Subsequent announces):
   - Uses `QueueEligibleAnnounces()` with the same eligibility rules
   - Only queues when `ShouldAnnounceNow()` is true (NextAnnounce due or zero)